 If you're in the west of the city, you won't have to look further than Kelvingrove Park, with its River Kelvin walkway.
 A classic example of a Victorian Park, its setting on the banks of the river complements the many magnificent buildings which surround it, including the renowned Kelvingrove Art Gallery and Museum and Glasgow University.
 The park also boasts the magnificently refurbished Kelvingrove Bandstand, the latest open-air arts venue in the city.
-Also located in the city's West End is the Botanic Gardens, a tranquil blend of formal gardens and woodland walks, with the beautiful Kibble Palace glasshouse to have a stroll in.
+Also located in the city's West End is the Botanic Gardens, a tranquil blend of formal gardens and woodland walks, with the addition of the beautiful Kibble Palace glasshouse to have a stroll in.

 Pollok Country Park

 The largest park in Glasgow, and the only Country Park, is south of the Clyde.
 Standing in the middle of the award-winning Pollok Country Park, you would never believe you were only three miles from the city centre!
 Take in woodland walk or get your wellies on and take in a Woodland Trail who knows what you will discover.
 You will also find a playground and orienteering trail, the ideal activites for the little explorers out there.
 You will also spot some Highland cattle and mountain bike circuits, all adding to the stunning surroundings of Pollok House.

 Victoria Park, located in the west of the city, is one of Glasgow's prettiest parks.
 It boasts an extensive range of formal floral displays, carpet bedding and hollies.
 Within Victoria Park is Fossil Grove, usually open from April 3rd till September 30 every year.
 Housing the remnants of an ancient forest, the fossilized tree stumps are thought to be around 330 million years old - Fossil Grove is one of the most famous in-situ carboniferous forest examples in the world!